The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Discussion

 Regarding the extinction indices, \citet{AlonsoGarcia2017} found $\alpha=2.47 \pm 0.11$ over their full wavelength range. \citet{NoguerasLara2018} reported $\alpha = 2.30 \pm 0.08$ for the $\mathrm{JHK_s}$ range, and \citet{NoguerasLara2020} found two values: $\alpha_\mathrm{JH} = 2.44 \pm 0.05$ and $\alpha_\mathrm{HK_s} = 2.23 \pm 0.05$.
 All of these are larger than the extinction indices we derived from the SW filters.
-In order to make decisive progress, we propose to map the extinction curve in the GC systematically with narrow band filters, from the space and from the ground and with space-based spectroscopy (NIRSpec and MIRI).
+To make decisive progress, we propose mapping the extinction curve in the GC systematically with narrow-band filters, from the space and from the ground and with space-based spectroscopy (NIRSpec and MIRI).